 - a current shareholders’ register (the Limited-liability Companies Act, chapter 3) The shareholders’ register is delivered only once and updated if changes in ownership occur.

-The application consists of an online application form and the obligatory appendices uploaded to the system.
+The application consists of an online application form and the obligatory appendices of 1) the application and 2) the applicant uploaded to the system.

-The Film Foundation development plan, budgeting and report forms are on the Foundation’s website under Guidelines and Forms.
+The Foundation development plan, budgeting and report forms are on the Foundation’s website:

 How are the applications evaluated?

 Support may also be granted to the distribution of a film or cultural product that

 - has content that is based on cultural values originating in cultural identity and